Apichaph/SI_507_final_project/README.md

 - This part is to achieve goal 3.
 I made an undirected graph by connecting every game a single user ID own and I repeated it for every Steam user in my sample.
 For example, if the first person own game 'A', 'B', and 'C', I created the link of A&B, A&C, and B&C. Note that A&B are the same as B&A.

 - An example structure of this graph is {'A': vertex_object_A, 'B': vertex_object_B, 'C': vertex_object_C}.
-    Meanwhile, vertex object A has an attribute (connectedTo) to store the neighbors and weight.
+    Meanwhile, vertex object A has an attribute (connectedTo) to store its neighbors and weight.
 For example, vertex_object_A.connectedTo will return {'B':1, 'C':1}.
-If the next person own game 'A' and 'B', vertex_object_A.connectedTo will return {'B:2, 'C':1} and vertex_object_B.connectedTo will return {'A':2, 'C':1}
+If the next person own game 'A' and 'B', vertex_object_A.connectedTo will return {'B':2, 'C':1} and vertex_object_B.connectedTo will return {'A':2, 'C':1}

 - The presentation of the graph is stored in json file called __"Steam_graph_to_store"__.
 The structure of this data is